prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - Validate at all IO boundaries (guideline above indicates just handler request data). *Typescript can be a powerful tool, but it is only useful at compile time (as you write and build code).
 Validating that data being ingested by a process written using Typescript can go a long way in ensuring that the type safety provided by Typescript is reliable.*

 - Endeavour to make invalid states impossible. *Example1: If performing operations that utilize an email address which must be validated, consider creating a branded type `type ValidatedEmail = { _tag: "ValidatedEmail"; value: string }` rather than utilizing a `string`.
 Example2: Rather than `type School = { name: string; familyData?: FamilyData; partnerData?: PartnerData }` do `type School = FamilySchool | PartnerSchool; type FamilySchool = { _tag: "FamilySchool"; name: string; familyData: FamilyData }; type PartnerSchool = { _tag: "PartnerSchool"; name: string; partnerData: PartnerData }`*

+## Wiggle Room
+This document doesn't aim to define code styling (commads, linting rules, args as object vs not) nor does it aim to define the implementation of given abstractions as long as they don't deviate from the guidelines. *For example you could have one Vertical Slice utilizing a driver to execute queries directly against a database through a connection while another Vertical Slice utilizes an ORM.
+As long as both slices don't expose database concerns to the consumer of a given slice then both strategies are acceptable.
+Another example would be tests.
+Maybe one slice tests itself by unit tests via isolated dependency and mocks + integration tests for side effecst while another test uses just uses api level integration (acceptance) testing.
+Both are acceptable as long as there is coverage.*

 ## Contributing
 TODO